DallanQ/race_for_the_galaxy/Manual.md

 Action: place a good on each world without a good that produces one.

-> An image of the frontview and backview of a race for the galaxy card, the back of the card has a dark blue color and also a text labled RACE FOR THE GALAXY, on top left of the front of the card is a biege circle with 3 inside and a small white circle with 2 inside.
-The card indicates Place produced goods on production worlds (with colored, solid circles).

-> An icon of a large blue circle with a black border, the large circle has a black bold 2 inside and a white border and a small blue circle at its left top corner.
-Beside the larger circle is a white hexagon with a black border an a black bold 1 inside.

-> An icon of a large green circle with a black border, the large circle has a black bold 5 inside and a white border and a small blue circle at its left bottom corner.
-Beside the larger circle is a white hexagon with a black border an a black bold 3 inside.
+> An image of a card being placed face down on a world with a brown circle and a black border, followed by icons of a large blue circle with a black border and a large green circle with a black border, all indicating production worlds.

+Place produced goods on production worlds (with colored, solid circles).

 Bonus: produce a windfall.

-> An image of a torn Race for the Galaxy card, on one half of the card is an icon of a green card beside a hand holding a white card with a black 2 inside and on the other half of the card is an icon of a hand holding a white card with 2 inside upside down.
+> An image of a card with an icon of a hand holding a white card with a black 2 inside in the lower left corner and again in the upper right corner, indicating production powers.

 *Icons for produce powers that provide cards or windfalls are listed twice, once in the icon bar and once on the top, right corner of each card, as an aid when dealing out production.*